akarlinsky/world_mortality/README.md

 2015 crude death rates were transformed to mortality counts by using the UNDATA Mid-Year Population estimate for Azerbaijan 2015 which is 9,649,000.

 ### Barbados (monthly)
-2015 onward: Email correspondence with [Barbados Statistical Service](https://stats.gov.bb/).
+2015 onward: Email correspondence with [Barbados Statistical Service (BSS)](https://stats.gov.bb/).

+Note: The data we obtained from BSS listed 0 deaths for September 2017 and April 2018.
+We used the [annual amount of deaths registered](https://stats.gov.bb/subjects/social-demographic-statistics/population-demography-statistics/) to impute these missing values.

 ### Belarus (monthly)
 2015 to 2020: UNData - http://data.un.org/Data.aspx?d=POP&f=tableCode%3a65%3bcountryCode%3a112%3brefYear%3a2015%2c2016%2c2017%2c2018%2c2019%2c2020&c=2,3,6,8,10,12,13,14&s=_countryEnglishNameOrderBy:asc,refYear:desc,areaCode:asc&v=1